felipap/creepy/mobile/README.md

 https://github.com/expo/expo/issues/17511

+You can use Ngrok to hit your local server from your phone.

-## Build deployment version and submit to App Store
+## Build deployment version and submit to App Store with Expo

 ```bash
 npx expo prebuild